AntJanus/WebDevelopment.META/Book/5-Personal Projects/3-handling-critique.md

 Whenever posting a project or writing a blogpost, there's always the fear of backlash and until you experience it, you won't know how bad it can be.

+###Where might one get critique?

+Before we get to the critique itself, I implore you to seek it out.
+There are various places to get good feedback.
+There are the obvious places like [Reddit](https://reddit.com) and places like [HackerNews](https://news.ycombinator.com).
+You can also request feedback on Twitter and other social media.
+The newest hottest meeting place of developers is just around the corner.

 ###Types of people on the internet

 For every post and every project you post publicly or on a forum, you'll face a myriad of people who will have their two cents to add to the discussion.
 Triage the comments to find those that really matter, those that require responses, and those that need to be fully ignored lest you want to lose your sanity.

 ####Trolls

 The hardest part is facing trolls, or better yet, figuring out WHO exactly is a troll.
-A troll isn't just someone who tries to provoke a flame war, it's also an individual that merely has nothing positive or constructive to add to the discussion, even further, I'd say, a troll is someone who will attack you for no reason.
+A troll isn't just someone who tries to provoke a flame war, it's also an individual that merely has nothing positive or constructive to add to the discussion.
+A troll might also be someone who will attack you for no reason.

 Look out for the commentary that seems strangely provocative and holds no substance and skip it.
 Just about every developer has gotten caught up in the 20+ message discussions that ended up nowhere only to realize the person was just trolling them.